 Back on the byway, FR-39 continues south to a junction with OR-86.
 Detour north past Copperfield/Oxbow to the Hells Canyon Dam and the Hells Canyon National Recreation Area Visitor Center for a look at this mighty canyon from the river level.
 To really experience its grandeur, sign on for one of the area’s rafting trips or jet-boat excursions, which descend through the canyon and tackle the Snake’s exhilarating white-water rapids.

 The byway winds west through the towns of Halfway and Richland along a route traveled by early settlers.
-You can explore the mountains and foothills here with Wallowa Llamas, a guide company whose sure-footed creatures pack your gear so you can enjoy the view.
+You can explore the mountains and foothills here with one of many horse or llama guide companies whose sure-footed creatures pack your gear so you can enjoy the view.
 Near Baker City, the National Historic Oregon Trail Interpretive Center offers exhibits and living-history presentations on the great migration that forever changed the American West.
-The byway ends in Baker City, where it intersects the Blue Mountain Scenic Byway and the Elkhorn Drive Scenic Byway.
+The byway ends in Baker City, where it intersects with the Journey Through Time Scenic Byway, the Blue Mountain Scenic Byway and the Elkhorn Drive Scenic Byway.
 Downtown Baker City is ripe for exploring with more than 100 buildings on the National Register of Historic Places.
-Take a horse-drawn tour with Colton Carriage Service or journey on foot and find a fine mix of museums and galleries as well as craft breweries, a distillery and an artisan chocolate maker.
+Take a horse-drawn tour or journey on foot and find a fine mix of museums and galleries as well as craft breweries, a distillery and an artisan chocolate maker.

 Editor’s note: Find current conditions, events and more information about this byway at hellscanyonbyway.com.